AdguardTeam/LegalDocs/adguard.com/privacy/windows.html.md

 Upon first launch, users are asked if they consent to send technical and interaction data.
 If they agree, the following anonymized data is sent:

-- App name and version
+- App version
 - App language
+- App theme
-- App configuration (enabled features, protection status, selected filters, etc.)
+- App configuration (enabled features and activation status)
+- Names of the screens, dialogs, and toasts viewed inside the app
+- User clicks on app elements
+- Time since the app was first used
+- Device information (type, screen size, language, platform, and OS version)
+- User agent (device brand and model, name, version, and system architecture)
+- Unique generated identifier
+- Authorization status
 - License status and expiration date
-- User interactions: names of screens, windows, dialogs, buttons clicked
-- Time since the first app launch
-- Device parameters (OS version, screen resolution, system locale, system theme)
-- User agent string
-- Unique generated identifier
-- Activation source
-- Network status

-When data is sent, your IP address may be temporarily collected as part of standard server access logs.
-No personally identifiable information (PII) is collected.
-This data is used internally only, never shared with third parties.
+When the data is sent to AdGuard, your IP address may be temporarily collected as part of our server logs.

+This data is used only internally and is not shared with third parties.

+**Why we need this information:**

+- To find out which features are used the most
+- To find issues that one may face while using the app
+- To fix mistakes in the UI/UX
+- To learn what people like or don’t like about our app

 ### User authorization